kjeb1/overleaf-git/README.md

                         Overleaf project name.
 Default: same as Git repo name

 	Downloaded files from Overleaf will always OVERWRITE local files!
-This make sense because we are in a Git repo, but be careful.
+This kinda makes sense since we are in a Git repo

-        To be able to download files from Overleaf, the project need to be shared with the Link sharing function
+        To be able to download files from Overleaf, the Overleaf project need to be shared with the Link sharing function.

         For first time use it will ask for the Link Share Url and store it in a config file within the current Git repo.